get-set-fetch/get-set-fetch/README.md

 - `opts` &lt;Object> site options
   - `resourceFilter` &lt;Object> bloom filter settings for filtering duplicate urls
     - `maxEntries` &lt;number> maximum number of expected unique urls.
 Defaults to `5000`.
-    - `probability` &lt;number> probability an url is eronately marked as duplicate.
+    - `probability` &lt;number> probability an url is erroneously marked as duplicate.
 Defaults to `0.01`.
 - `createDefaultPlugins` &lt;boolean> indicate if the default plugin set should be added to the site.
 Defaults to `true`.
 #### Site.get(nameOrId)
 - `nameOrId` &lt;string> site name or id